 You may also want to subscribe to Cancer.Net Podcasts, so that new offerings are automatically downloaded to your personal computer as soon as they are available.
 To subscribe, copy-and-paste the link below into software that allows podcast subscriptions, such as iTunes or Juice.

 Podcast transcripts were funded (in part) by the Conquer Cancer Mission Endowment Fund.

-In today’s podcast, Dr. Timothy Gilligan, Dr. Sumanta (Monty) Pal, Dr. Petros Grivas, and Dr. Tian Zhang discuss 3 clinical trials that are exploring new treatment options across prostate, bladder, and kidney cancer.
+In today's podcast, Dr. Sumanta (Monty) Pal, Dr. Neeraj Agarwal, Dr. Timothy Gilligan, and Dr. Tian Zhang discuss 3 clinical trials that are exploring new treatment options across prostate, germ cell, and kidney cancer.

 In the annual Research Round Up podcast series, Cancer.Net Associate Editors answer the question, “What was the most exciting or practice-changing research in your field presented at the ASCO20 Virtual Scientific Program?”
-In this first episode, 3 editors discuss new research in the fields of leukemia, colorectal cancer, and lung cancer.
+In this episode, editors discuss new research in the fields of head and neck cancer and melanoma.